kemckinnmsft/HOL3000/instructions.md

-	> [!NOTE] Observe that the same document is now classified as Confidential \ Contoso Internal.
+	> [!NOTE] Observe that the document is classified as Confidential \ Contoso Internal.
 	>
 	>!IMAGE[s1okfpwu.jpg](\Media\s1okfpwu.jpg)
 ===